-A student who writes from a rich supply of words learns to express herself exactly as she intends.
-At the same time, she makes way for her reader to understand subtle shades of meaning.
+Students who write from a rich supply of words learn to express themselves exactly as they intend.
+At the same time, they make way for the reader to understand subtle shades of meaning.

 So instead of making your kids memorize a bunch of artificial vocabulary lists, help them grow more comfortable with the words they know but may not use often by:

 - making word banks available to them when they write;

 - encouraging them to create their own word lists; and